dhimiter49/gan_cifar/README.md

 ```

 ### Performance results
 Due to time and hardware constraints we have not yet tested on multiple seeds for each training/model configuration.
-Below are the best FID and IS scores\* achieved while testing for differently initialized on model, features<sup>‡</sup> and normalization.
+Below are the best FID and IS scores\* achieved while testing for different initializations of model, features<sup>‡</sup> and normalization.
 Some of the instances have been trained with older versions of our code.

 - The DCGAN(corresponds to `configs/dcgan.yaml`) uses a generator and discriminator with 4 hidden layers and hidden features specified by the number beside the name.
 - The WGAN(corresponds to `configd/wgan_gp.yaml`) uses a generator and discriminator with 4 hidden layers and hidden features specified by the number besides the name.
 We use gradient penalty as proposed [here](https://arxiv.org/pdf/1706.08500)(instead of clipping, see also [improvements on WGANs](https://arxiv.org/pdf/1704.00028)) and apply spectral norm as a default.